The Sarah Jane Adventures

 The Sarah Jane Adventures is a British science fiction television programme that was produced by BBC Cymru Wales for CBBC, created by Russell T Davies, and starring Elisabeth Sladen.
 The programme is a spin-off of the long-running BBC science fiction programme Doctor Who and is aimed at a younger audience than Doctor Who.
-It focuses on the adventures of Sarah Jane Smith, an investigative journalist who, as a young woman, had numerous adventures across time and space with the Doctor.
-Following Sladen's sudden death from cancer, the BBC confirmed that the show would not return for a sixth series.
+It focuses on the adventures of Sarah Jane Smith, an investigative journalist living in Ealing, London, who, as a young woman, had numerous adventures across time and space with the Doctor.
+Following Sladen's death in 2011, the BBC confirmed that the show would not return for a sixth series.

-The series debuted on BBC One with a 60-minute special, "Invasion of the Bane", on 1 January 2007, and broadcast until Sladen’s death in 2011.
+The series debuted on BBC One with a 60-minute special, "Invasion of the Bane", on 1 January 2007, and broadcast until Sladen's death in 2011.
 It was nominated for a British Academy Children's Award in 2008 in the Drama category, and for a BAFTA Cymru in 2009 in the Children's Drama category.
 The programme won a Royal Television Society 2010 award for Best Children's Drama.

-As of 30 November 2022, all of the series are on BBC iPlayer.
+As of 2024, all episodes are on BBC iPlayer in the United Kingdom and HBO Max in the United States until July 31, 2025.

 Series

 A full series of ten 25-minute episodes began on 24 September 2007.
 The first series consisted of five two-part stories, and a second series, comprising six two-part stories, began airing on 29 September 2008.
-A third series, once again comprising six two-part stories to make a total of twelve episodes, with Russell T Davies serving as executive producer, aired from 15 October 2009 to 20 November 2009.
+A third series, of six two-part stories (with Russell T Davies serving as executive producer) aired from 15 October to 20 November 2009.

 The fourth series was aired from 11 October 2010.
 An episode of another spin-off series, Sarah Jane's Alien Files, was shown immediately after each of the first episodes of the stories.

 Filming for three of six two-part serials planned for the fifth series was completed prior to Elisabeth Sladen's death on 19 April 2011.
-The BBC stated that no further episodes would be filmed.
-The fifth series was broadcast starting 3 October 2011 on Mondays and Tuesdays.
-It finished just two weeks later on 18 October 2011.
+The BBC stated that no further episodes would be produced.
+This final series was broadcast between 3 and 18 October 2011 on Mondays and Tuesdays.